Get a Collection of Statistical Data for Multiple Places

 }

-In the next example, there is no data found, so the API returns a dictionary with no values:
+When no data is found, the API returns a dictionary with no values:

 >>> dc.get_stat_all(["bad value"],["another bad value"])